Egg Donation

 Additional Insurance Coverage

 Duke Fertility Center staff will file all necessary paperwork on your behalf and ensure you’re covered.
-Our team will provide you with a special insurance card that can be used for medical coverage during and after the donation process.
+Our team will provide you with a special insurance card for this additional medical coverage during and after the donation process.

 Timing